Las Vegas, NV — October 8, 2014

 About Konami Gaming, Inc.

 Konami Gaming, Inc. is a Las Vegas-based subsidiary of KONAMI CORPORATION (NYSE: KNM).
 The company is a leading designer and manufacturer of slot machines and casino management systems for the global gaming market.
-For more information about Konami Gaming, Inc., please visit http://www.konamigaming.com
+For more information about Konami Gaming, Inc. or the SYNKROS gaming enterprise management system, please visit www.konamigaming.com.